Tsumeb Airport

-Tsumeb Airport (IATA: TSB, ICAO: FYTM) is an airport serving Tsumeb, a town in the Oshikoto Region of Namibia.
+Tsumeb Airport (IATA: TSB, ICAO: FYTM) is a public airport serving Tsumeb, a town in the Oshikoto Region of northern Namibia.
 The airport is just east of the town.
 Tsumeb is the location of a former mining operation and is the closest town to the Etosha National Park.

 The Tsumeb non-directional beacon (Ident: TM) is located on the field.